Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 <h3 id="visual-groups-glossary">Visual group</h3>

 > A visual group is a cluster of nodes located in the same area on a graph.
-Nodes that belong to the same visual group are placed under the same "pseudo-parent" representing the visual group itself.
+Nodes that belong to the same visual group are placed under the same "pseudo-parent" node representing the visual group itself.

 <p align="center">
     <img src="img/visual_group.png" alt="visual-group" title="Visual group" width="600"/><br/>